zulip/zulip/templates/zerver/help/import-from-hipchat.md

 ## Caveats

-- While the import tool will correctly import the subscribers of private rooms precisely, HipChat does not store the subscribers of public rooms when those users don't have an active client.
-As a result, HipChat's data exports don't include subscribers for public rooms.
+While the import tool will correctly import the subscribers of private rooms, HipChat does not store or export the list of subscribers for public rooms.
 You can pick one of the following options for handling this:

-    1. Subscribe all users to all public streams (the default, which is good for small organizations),
+* Subscribe all users to all public streams (the default, which is good for small organizations).

-    2. Subscribe only HipChat room owners to public streams (and plan for users to subscribe to the imported Zulip streams manually after the import completes) using the `--slim-mode` option to `manage.py convert_hipchat_data`, or
+* Subscribe only HipChat room owners to public streams (and plan for users to subscribe to the imported Zulip streams manually after the import completes) using the `--slim-mode` option to `manage.py convert_hipchat_data`.

-    3. Use the [HipChat API][hipchat-api-tokens] to fetch each room's current room subscribers as of the moment the import is run.
+* Use the [HipChat API][hipchat-api-tokens] to fetch each room's current room subscribers as of the moment the import is run.
 Because HipChat doesn't store subscribers to a room when clients are not connected, these subscriptons will be incomplete for users who don't have an actively connected client at the time of the import.
-You need to pass the token via `--token=abcd1234` in `manage.py convert_hipchat_data` (or include it in your request, if importing into Zulip Cloud).
+You need to pass a HipChat access token via `--token=abcd1234` in `manage.py convert_hipchat_data` (or include it in your request, if importing into Zulip Cloud).

 [upgrade-zulip-from-git]: https://zulip.readthedocs.io/en/latest/production/maintain-secure-upgrade.html#upgrading-from-a-git-repository
 [hipchat-api-tokens]: https://developer.atlassian.com/server/hipchat/hipchat-rest-api-access-tokens/